-Turning to a lawyer at Farmer & Morris Law, PLLC will allow us to begin working diligently on the investigation and search for proof of actions leading to your loved one’s death.
-If your loved one’s passing was due to a car crash, it is the responsibility of your lawyer to secure evidence proving that the at-fault driver is negligent.
-Investigations into wrongful death cases involve:
+Turning to a lawyer at Farmer & Morris Law, PLLC will allow us to begin working diligently on the investigation and search for proof of the actions that led to your loved one’s passing.
+Investigations into wrongful death cases often involve:

 - Analyzing medical records, including the coroner’s report